chaoticsponge/weatherapp/README.md

-##Unnecessarily fancy Weather app
+## Unnecessarily fancy Weather app

-Get an api key from https://weatherapi.com/
+Learning more python lol

+## Setup

-Learning more python.
-Create a file called api_config.py
+Create a file called `bash api_config.py` with contents:

 ```bash
 API_KEY = ""
 ```

+Get an api key from https://weatherapi.com/

 Store your key there.
-Should work.
+WILL work.